 The story of America's first supermodel, who posed for dozens of statues that still grace New York and San Francisco, and spent the last 64 years of her life in a mental hospital.

 I've made up stories before, basically, out of nowhere.
 Here are a few.

 A future splintered section of America celebrates its history with a war reenactment.

 Only the truly trained can accurately describe how despair sounds without a noise filter.
 A sound technician finishes his horror movie script.

 Interviews with Interesting Folks

-I have spoken to all sorts of people, with all sorts of interesting careers and/or pursuits.
-Here are a few of them.
+I've spoken to all sorts with interesting careers and/or pursuits.
+Here are a few.

 The guy edited the footage that led to Cameron Crowe's Pearl Jam documentary.